London Museum: Other locations

-Museum of London Docklands
+London Museum Docklands

-In 2003, the Museum opened the Museum in Docklands (later renamed the Museum of London Docklands) in a 19th-century grade I listed warehouse near Canary Wharf on the Isle of Dogs.
-The Museum of London Docklands charts the history of London as a port, beginning 2,000 years ago with the Roman trading post set up on the banks of the Thames and following London's expansion into the biggest port the world had ever known.
+In 2003, the museum opened the Museum in Docklands (later renamed the Museum of London Docklands and then London Museum Docklands) in a 19th-century grade I listed warehouse near Canary Wharf on the Isle of Dogs.
+The London Museum Docklands charts the history of London as a port, beginning 2,000 years ago with the Roman trading post set up on the banks of the Thames and following London's expansion into the biggest port the world had ever known.
 In November 2007, it opened the capital's first permanent gallery examining London's involvement in the transatlantic slave trade, "London, Sugar & Slavery".